How to Reduce Credit Card Debt

 - Get out of debt faster to save time

 - Minimize total interest charges to save money

 - Reduce the monthly payments to save you from juggling bills

 Different debt solutions offer different benefits, so it’s important to compare your plan to reduce debt to these other solutions.
-There are three basic solutions you can use for debt relief that won’t damage your credit or increase financial risk:
+There are three basic solutions you can use for debt relief that won’t damage your credit score or increase financial risk: